dataseed/dataseed-visualisation.js/README.md

 [![Build Status](https://travis-ci.org/dataseed/dataseed-visualisation.js.svg)](https://travis-ci.org/dataseed/dataseed-visualisation.js)

 Dataseed is an open platform for data visualisation, exploration and analysis.
-For more information and a live demo see [https://getdataseed.com](https://getdataseed.com).
+For more information, demos and a free trial see [https://getdataseed.com](https://getdataseed.com).

 This open-source toolkit allows you to create custom visualisations driven by our back-end.
-Dataseed's back-end supports large datasets, real-time data streams, on-the-fly aggregation (OLAP), and statistical operations.
+Dataseed's back-end supports large datasets, real-time data streams, on-the-fly aggregations, and statistical operations.
 You can import data via a RESTful API, or by uploading spreadsheets through the UI.

-We are currently in beta, so please [sign-up](https://getdataseed.com#get-invited) to be notified when we're accepting new users, or [send us an email](mailto:team@getdataseed.com) if you'd like to discuss a project.

 ## Features